Mpox worldwide overview

 Overview

-The countries in Africa that have reported clade I detection (Ia and/or Ib) in 2025, are: DRC, Uganda, Burundi, Kenya, Zambia, Tanzania, Congo, South Sudan, Central African Republic, South Africa and Angola.
-Zimbabwe reported cases of clade Ib in 2024 and Gabon reported mpox cases for which clade information is not available (Global Mpox Trends).
+The countries in Africa that have reported clade I detection (Ia and/or Ib) in 2025, are: DRC, Uganda, Burundi, Kenya, Zambia, Tanzania, Rwanda, Congo, South Sudan, the Central African Republic, South Africa, Malawi and Angola (Global Mpox Trends published 14 May 2025, data as of 11 May 2025).
+In 2024, Zimbabwe reported cases of clade Ib and Gabon reported mpox cases for which clade information was not available (Global Mpox Trends published 14 May 2025, data as of 11 May 2025).
+Mpox clade IIa and IIb cases have also been reported in Africa and in recent weeks Sierra Leone has reported a notable increase in clade II cases (Mpox : multi-country outbreak of mpox, External situation report no. 52, 14 May 2025).

-In DRC, clade Ia and Ib co-circulate to different degrees.
-The number of confirmed cases has plateaued over the last four weeks.
-Testing coverage remained low during the same period (Africa CDC Special Briefing on Mpox and other Health Emergencies, 10 April 2025, Mpox: multi-country external situation report no. 50, 11 April 2025).
-In Kinshasa, both clades Ia and Ib co-circulate.
+In DRC, clade Ia and Ib are co-circulating to different degrees.
+The epidemiological trends remain similar to that reported in the previous update.
+The number of confirmed cases has levelled off over the last two months.
+However, epidemiological trends should be interpreted with caution.
+Testing coverage remained low during the same period (Africa CDC Special Briefing on Mpox and other Health Emergencies, 10 April 2025, Mpox: multi-country external situation report no. 50, 11 April 2025, Mpox: multi-country external situation report no. 51, 29 April 2025, Mpox: multi-country outbreak of mpox, External situation report no. 52, 14 May 2025).
+In Kinshasa, both clades Ia and Ib are co-circulating.
 Epidemiological data and sequencing suggest there is human-to-human transmission of clade Ia with high rates of APOBEC3-driven mutations.
-Similar signals have not been reported in provinces outside Kinshasa where clade Ia is circulating in DRC.
-However, the number of samples sequenced and analysed varies across provinces in DRC (Mpox: multi-country external situation report no. 48, 10 March 2025).
+Similar signals have not been reported in provinces outside of Kinshasa, where clade Ia is circulating in DRC.
+However, the number of samples sequenced and analysed varies if different provinces of DRC (Mpox: multi-country external situation report no. 51, 29 April 2025).
 APOBEC3 mutations have also been noted in clade Ib.
-Based on the available information on clade Ia circulation in Kinshasa there is currently no evidence that the strain is inherently more transmissible than other clade Ia strains or clade Ib according to WHO (Mpox: multi-country external situation report no. 48, 10 March 2025).
+According to WHO, based on the available information on clade Ia circulation in Kinshasa there is currently no evidence that the strain is inherently more transmissible than other clade Ia strains or clade Ib (Mpox: multi-country external situation report no. 51, 29 April 2025).

-In Burundi, the decreasing trend observed in the last weeks in the number of reported mpox cases continues and only clade Ib has been detected (Mpox: multi-country external situation report no. 50, 11 April 2025).
-In the past six weeks, 199 cases have been reported and no deaths, according to WHO (WHO data as of 6 April 2025).
+In Burundi, the decreasing trend observed in the number of reported mpox cases in recent weeks has continued for the first two weeks of May and only clade Ib has been detected (Mpox: multi-country outbreak of mpox, External situation report no. 52, 14 May 2025).
+In the past few weeks, the average number of confirmed cases reported by Burundi has been below 50 Mpox: multi-country outbreak of mpox, External situation report no. 52, 14 May 2025).

-Detailed information on the mpox clade I case numbers can be found in the WHO Global Report (as of 14 April the report included data until 6 April 2025).
-In general, and as of 14 April 2025, no major changes were noted in the epidemiological trends of mpox clade I in Africa.
+Detailed information on the mpox clade I case numbers can be found in the WHO Global Report (including data until 11 May 2025).
+In general, and as of 19 May 2025, no major changes have been noted in the epidemiological trends of mpox clade I in Africa.

-Outside Africa, travel-associated cases or sporadic cases reporting epidemiological links with travel-associated cases of MPXV clade I have been reported in the EU/EEA by: Sweden (in 2024), Germany (in 2024 and 2025), Belgium (in 2024 and 2025), France and Ireland (in 2025).
+Outside of the African continent, travel-associated cases, or sporadic cases reporting epidemiological links with travel-associated cases of MPXV clade I, have been reported in the EU/EEA by Sweden (in 2024), Germany (in 2024 and 2025), Belgium (in 2024 and 2025), France and Ireland (in 2025).

-Most travel-associated cases who reported travel to non-African countries had links to affected countries in Africa.
+Most travel-associated cases involving travel to non-African countries had links to affected countries in Africa.
 However, China, India, Oman, Pakistan and Thailand have reported at least one case each with travel links to the United Arab Emirates (WHO external situation reports).

 On 13 August 2024, Africa CDC declared mpox a Public Health Emergency of Continental Security.
-On 14 August 2024, WHO convened a meeting of the IHR Emergency Committee to discuss the mpox upsurge and declared the current outbreak of mpox due to MPXV clade I as a public health emergency of international concern
+On 14 August 2024, WHO convened a meeting of the IHR Emergency Committee to discuss the mpox upsurge and declared the current outbreak of mpox due to MPXV clade I to be a public health emergency of international concern.

-• Countries reporting only travel-associated cases or cases with a clear link to travel-associated cases: Angola, Belgium, Brazil, Canada, China, Germany, France, India, Ireland, Oman, Pakistan, Qatar, South Africa, South Sudan, Sweden, Switzerland, Thailand, United Kingdom, the US, and Zimbabwe;
+- Countries reporting only travel-associated cases or cases with a clear link to travel-associated cases: Angola, Australia, Belgium, Brazil, Canada, China, Germany, France, India, Ireland, Oman, Pakistan, Qatar, South Africa, South Sudan, Sweden, Switzerland, Thailand, the United Kingdom, the United States, and Zimbabwe;

-• Clusters of cases or limited transmission: Tanzania, the United Arab Emirates, and Zambia;
+- Clusters of cases or limited transmission: the United Arab Emirates;

-• Community transmission: Burundi, Central African Republic, Congo, the DRC, Kenya, Rwanda, and Uganda.
+- Community transmission: Burundi, Central African Republic, Congo, the DRC, Kenya, Malawi, Rwanda, Tanzania, Uganda and Zambia.

 Below you can find some notes on the interpretation of the different trends reported in countries included:

-• The United Arab Emirates have reported a single case with travel history to Uganda, however a number of other countries have reported cases with travel history to the United Arab Emirates.
+- The United Arab Emirates has reported cases with travel history to Uganda, however a number of other countries have reported cases with travel history to the United Arab Emirates.
 Although there is no evidence of wider community transmission in the United Arab Emirates, it is presumed that undetected transmission is ongoing (Mpox: multi-country external situation report no. 50, 11 April 2024).
 The United Arab Emirates are therefore classified as having 'clusters of cases or limited transmission'.

 ECDC assessment